Classification: Kinase Inhibitor

-Fedratinib comes in a tablet to be taken by mouth.
+Fedratinib comes in a capsule to be taken by mouth.
 The dose and how often you take this medication will be determined by your healthcare provider.
-Swallow the tablets whole; do not chew, crush or break the tablets.
+Swallow the capsules whole.
+Talk to your provider if you’re having trouble swallowing the capsule whole.
 Fedratinib may be taken with or without food, but taking this medication with a high fat meal may lessen your chances of developing nausea and vomiting.
 You may be prescribed medications to prevent nausea, vomiting, and diarrhea while on this medication.
 If you miss a dose of fedratinib, skip that dose.
 The next scheduled dose should be taken the following day at your normal time.
 Do not take two doses at one time to make up for a missed dose.
 Do not stop taking this medication abruptly without talking with your provider as the dose may need to be tapered.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, amiodarone, diltiazem, fluconazole, itraconazole, ketoconazole, posaconazole, voriconazole, rifampin, phenytoin, St. John’s wort, carbamazepine, phenobarbital and modafinil, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Storage and Handling

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.